CallMeJaja/STORE-CLI/README.md

 ## Contact

-For any questions or suggestions, please open an issue or contact the project maintainer.
+For any questions or suggestions, please open an issue or contact the project maintainer:

+rezaaasriano@gmail.com

+Or contact me directly on WhatsApp: [https://s.id/CallMeJajaWA]